OctopusDeploy/docs/docs/infrastructure/deployment-targets/linux/tentacle/index.md

 !include <rootless-tentacle-instance-creation>

-## Disabling insecure TLS protocols {#disable-insecure-tls-protocols}
+## Disabling weak TLS protocols {#disable-weak-tls-protocols}

 It's possible to restrict the version of TLS available to use on both Tentacle and Server.
-For more information on how to do this, see our [Disabling insecure TLS protocols](/docs/security/hardening-octopus.md#disable-insecure-tls-protocols) section.
+For more information on how to do this, see our [Disabling insecure TLS protocols](/docs/security/hardening-octopus.md#disable-weak-tls-protocols) section.

 ## Learn more